anott03/nvim-lspinstall/README.md

 ## Langauges Coming Soon
 These are the languages we are actively developing support for.
 The plan/hope is to ultimately hit every language [listed by nvim-lspconfig](https://github.com/neovim/nvim-lspconfig/blob/master/CONFIG.md).
 - C / C++
-- Rust
-  - due to issues with the url I was using to get the rust_analyzer binary, I have moved rust out of the currently supported section.
 ## Contributing
 Contributions would be greatly appreciated!
 - Platform: I am currently only working on nvim-lspinstall for linux.
 If people want to help add support for windows and macOS, that would be great.